jrl-umi3218/pepper-fsm-controller/README.md

 * **Tasks** - objectives, what robot should do the best it can
 * **Constraints** - limits, that robot should always respect

 Many tasks and constraints are already implemented in `mc_rtc`.
-For instance `PostureTask`, `CoMTaks`, `EndEffectorTask`, `KinematicsConstraint`, ` ContactConstraint` etc. However, in some cases it might be desirable to design and implement **new custom tasks or constraints** not yet implemented in `mc_rtc`.
+For instance `PostureTask`, `CoMTask`, `EndEffectorTask`, `KinematicsConstraint`, ` ContactConstraint` etc. However, in some cases it might be desirable to design and implement **new custom tasks or constraints** not yet implemented in `mc_rtc`.
 Such new tasks and constraint might be specific to a robot, use-case or research topic.

 In this repository, we provide an example of a custom `CoMRelativeBodyTask`, that allows to specify desired Pepper CoM target relative to the robot mobile base frame (as apposed to world frame in `mc_rtc CoMTask`).
 Implementation of this custom task can be found in the [`tasks`](tasks) folder.